What is Avalanche?

 - The supply, demand, maturity, utility and liquidity of AVAX;

-- Legal and regulatory risks associated with AVAX, including any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of AVAX.
+- Legal and regulatory risks associated with AVAX, including any pending, potential, or prior civil, regulatory, criminal, or enforcement action relating to the issuance, distribution, or use of AVAX; and

 Like all other crypto assets, there are some general risks to investing in AVAX.
 These include short history risk, volatility risk, liquidity risk, demand risk, forking risk, cryptography risk, regulatory risk, concentration risk, electronic trading risk and cyber security risk.
-Each of these risks are described in more detail in our in-app Product Disclosure.
-As the founding team, Ava Labs, continues to play an important role in ongoing development of Avalanche, fixes to any issues or bugs with the Avalanche software may be dependent on the Ava Labs team.
-Avalanche also presents higher short history risk because it has only been operational since September 2020.
+Please review the Wealthsimple Crypto Product Risk Disclosure for additional discussion of general risks associated with the crypto assets made available through the platform.

 We emphasize that this Crypto Asset Statement is not exhaustive of all risks associated with trading AVAX.
 Investors should perform their own assessment to determine the appropriate level of risk for their personal circumstances.